SHINEE2203/image-slider/README.md

 - `index.html`: HTML file containing the structure of the image slider.
 - `style.css`: CSS file containing the styles for the image slider.
 - `script.js`: JavaScript file containing the logic for the image slider.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/improvement`).